 –Steven J. Drzewoszewski, MSW, LCADC, LSW – Director of Blake Recovery Center™

-Addiction Life Coaching, also known as Recovery Coaching, is a type of support based on strengths for someone who has an addiction problem or is in recovery.
+Addiction life coaching, also known as recovery coaching, is a form of strength-based behavioral health support for someone who has a substance use disorder or is in recovery.
 It’s a way to change a person’s life by altering their thought process.
-These coaches help an addict to make better life decisions and spend less time struggling.
-They can assist in many different facets of recovery, such as detox, treatment, and gaining the support of family members.
+Professional recovery coaches help an addict to make better life decisions and spend less time struggling.
+They can assist in many different facets of recovery, such as detox, harm reduction, addiction treatment, and gaining the support of family members and loved ones.

-The main purpose of Addiction Life Coaching is to improve life and reach for goals.
-Together, the coach and the client will come up with a plan and a specific set of objectives.
-Traditional therapy sessions as well as sponsorship (AA, NA, or other support groups) typically deal with a person’s past and feelings, while Addiction Life Coaches are non-clinical and do not diagnose or treat addiction.
-This method of healing instead works under the assumption that enjoying life in recovery will usually lead to maintaining recovery.
+The main purpose of addiction life coaching is to improve life and reach for goals.
+Together, the coach and the client will come up with a recovery plan and a specific set of objectives.
+Traditional therapy sessions, as well as sponsorship (AA, NA, or other self-help or support groups), typically deal with a person’s past and feelings, while Addiction Life Coaches are non-clinical and do not diagnose or specifically treat addiction or mental health issues.
+This method of recovery support instead works under the assumption that enjoying life in recovery will usually lead to maintaining long-term recovery.

-The main goal of an Addiction Life Coach is to form solid recovery groundwork.
-An Addiction Life Coach reminds the recovering person to find their strengths; like resourcefulness, creativity, and resilience; to overcome challenges.
+The main goal of an addiction life coach is to form solid recovery groundwork.
+Addiction recovery coaches help clients recognize their strengths—like resourcefulness, creativity, and resilience—so they can use them to overcome challenges.
 They try to make sure the addict has things they want to achieve in life in order to assure them that recovery is worth the hard work.